 Other symptoms connected with Kaposi’s sarcoma include:

-The lesions associated with Kaposi’s sarcoma can often be mistaken for other disorders, such as benign fungal infections or another type of cancer, non-Hodgkin’s lymphoma.
+The lesions associated with Kaposi’s sarcoma can often be mistaken for other disorders, such as benign fungal infections; other infection; or another type of cancer, non-Hodgkin’s lymphoma.
 For that reason, your doctor will need to take a thorough medical history, asking questions about lifestyle and sexuality.
 He or she may recommend you have a test for HIV.
 After a physical exam, a skin biopsy is usually done.

 A punch biopsy takes a small piece of tissue, while an excisional biopsy will remove the whole lesion.
 If many lesions are present, several of these might be tested just to verify that they are all the same.
-The excisional biopsy is usually performed if there are only one or two small lesions.
+An excisional biopsy might be performed if there are only one or two small lesions.

 Other tests might include:

 Treatment of KS mainly involves treating the underlying condition that damaged the immune system in the first place.
-In the case of AIDS, this involves administration of HAART (highly active antiretrobiral therapy) that can suppress the HIV virus and allow restoration of immune function.
+In the case of HIV/AIDS, this involves administration of combination anti-HIV medications that can suppress the HIV virus and allow restoration of immune function.

-Practicing safer sex can also protect you from becoming infected with HIV, the virus that causes AIDS.
-Since AIDS increases the risk of Kaposi’s sarcoma, practicing safer sex can help reduce your risk of this cancer.
+Practicing safer sex can also protect you from becoming infected with HIV, the virus that causes HIV/AIDS.
+Since HIV infection increases the risk of Kaposi’s sarcoma, practicing safer sex can help reduce your risk of this cancer.

 All material copyright MediResource Inc. 1996 – 2021.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Kaposis-Sarcoma